 Thursday, October 29, 2020

-Andelin Farm- A Charming, U-Pick, Family Owned Farm that provides Lots of Family Fun in the Fall and Spring
+Andelin Farm- A Charming, U-Pick, Family Owned Farm Providing Lots of Family Fun in the Summer, Fall, & Spring in Sparks, Nevada

-Andelin Farm in Sparks is one of those special places my family and I can’t get enough of, especially when it comes to our fall traditions.
-This farm isn’t just a spot we visit; it’s where we make some of our best memories.
+Andelin Farm in Sparks is one of those special places my family and I can’t get enough of.
+This farm is where we've made some of our best & fondest memories.
+Over the years, the Andelin family has been improving the farm, adding & optimizing experiences for everyone's enjoyment and comfort.

-A couple of years ago, we were one of the last families on the farm, and time just flew by because our kids were having so much fun.
-We realized we hadn’t ridden the hayride yet, so we asked one of the workers if it was still possible, even though the farm was about to close.
-The worker smiled and said he’d check for us.
-To our surprise, the owner, Cameron, came out with a big grin and was more than happy to take us around.
+One year, my family was one of the last families on the farm (time always flies by on the farm) & realized we hadn’t ridden the hayride yet.
+We asked one of the workers if we could catch a last minute ride, & one of the workers smiled and said he’d check for us.
+To our surprise, the owner, Cameron, came out with a big smile and was more than happy to take us around.
 He gave us a little history about the farm and chatted with us like we were old friends.
-There’s something really special about an owner who takes the time to make sure his guests are having a great time, even when the day’s wrapping up.
-Cameron’s hands-on approach is just one of the things that make Andelin Farm so amazing.
+There’s something really special about an owner who takes the time to make sure his guests are having a great time, even as the day was wrapping up.
+Cameron’s hands on approach is just one of the things that make Andelin Farm so amazing.

 -hayride